-The following is a reconciliation of the Company's final capping, closure and post-closure liability balance from December 31, 2011 to December 31, 2013:
+The following is a reconciliation of the Company's final capping, closure and post-closure liability balance from December 31, 2012 to December 31, 2014:

-Final capping, closure and post-closure liability at December 31, 2011 \$ 30,883 Adjustments to final capping, closure and post-closure liabilities 3,535 Liabilities incurred 2,926 Accretion expense associated with landfill obligations 2,581 Closure payments (22) Assumption of closure liabilities from acquisitions 6,570 Final capping, closure and post-closure liability at December 31, 2012 46,473 Adjustments to final capping, closure and post-closure liabilities (3,528) Liabilities incurred 4,668 Accretion expense associated with landfill obligations 2,749 Closure payments (234) Final capping, closure and post-closure liability at December 31, 2013 \$ 50,128
+Final capping, closure and post-closure liability at December 31, 2012 \$ 46,473 Adjustments to final capping, closure and post-closure liabilities (3,528) Liabilities incurred 4,668 Accretion expense associated with landfill obligations 2,749 Closure payments (234) Final capping, closure and post-closure liability at December 31, 2013 50,128 Adjustments to final capping, closure and post-closure liabilities 4,176 Liabilities incurred 3,846 Accretion expense associated with landfill obligations 3,408 Closure payments (178) Assumption of closure liabilities from acquisitions 120 Final capping, closure and post-closure liability at December 31, 2014 \$ 61,500

+The Adjustments to final capping, closure and post-closure liabilities for the year ended December 31, 2014, primarily consisted of the following changes at some of the Company's landfills: increases in estimated future closure expenditures, changes in engineering estimates of total site capacities and increases in estimated annual tonnage consumption.
 The Adjustments to final capping, closure and post-closure liabilities for the year ended December 31, 2013, primarily consisted of increases in estimated airspace at some of the Company's landfills at which expansions are being pursued or have been granted, decreases in estimated closure costs at some of the Company's landfills and revisions in engineering estimates, partially offset by an increase in estimates of annual tonnage consumption at some of the Company's landfills.
-The Adjustments to final capping, closure and post-closure liabilities for the year ended December 31, 2012, primarily consisted of increases in estimated closure costs and changes in timing of closure activities at some of the Company's landfills, partially offset by a decrease in closure liabilities from third parties due to changes in timing of closure activities and reduced closure expenses.
-The final capping, closure and post-closure liability is included in Other long-term liabilities in the Consolidated Balance Sheets.
+The final capping, closure and post-closure liabilities in the Consolidated Balance Sheets.
 The Company performs its annual review of its cost and capacity estimates in the first quarter of each year.

-At December 31, 2013, \$33,466 of the Company's restricted assets balance was for purposes of securing its performance of future final capping, closure and post-closure obligations.
+At December 31, 2014, \$38,107 of the Company's restricted assets balance was for purposes of securing its performance of future final capping, closure and post-closure obligations.